ortelius/ortelius-docs/content/en/userguide/Installation and Support/1 Istio Installation and Usage.md

 ### Using `cert-manager`

 Certificate manegement can be a bit complicated.
 With the use of utilities such as `cert-manager`, you can use a central cluster resource to manage and issue SSL certificates for ingress points using [Let's Encrypt](https://letsencrypt.org/).
-If you have requirements that specify an alternative method for procuring, storing, and using SSL certificates, please use that method for including SSL certificates in your cluster.
-If using `cert-manager` is acceptable for your cluster, you can reference the instructions on the [Istio website](https://istio.io/latest/docs/ops/integrations/certmanager/).
+If you have requirements that specify an alternative method for procuring, storing, and using SSL certificates using a dedicated certificate authority (CA), please use that method for including SSL certificates in your cluster.
+If using `cert-manager` is acceptable for your cluster, you can reference the instructions on the [Istio website](https://istio.io/latest/docs/ops/integrations/certmanager/) for provisioning `cert-manager` in your cluster.